 What type of show is it?

-The plot does progress to a degree.
+The plot does progress to a small degree.
 But as a general rule, missing an episode or watching them out of order won’t be a problem, especially the first three seasons.
 Out of the 80 or so episodes, less than a quarter contain plotlines that are ever touched upon again.
 I haven’t done the actual math, but that’s what I’d estimate offhand.
 Nickelodeon even airs them out of order sometimes.
-And the only plotline that actually, truly goes anywhere is the Freddie/Carly and Freddie/Sam triangle.
+And the only plotline that actually, truly goes anywhere is the Carly/Freddie/Sam triangle that I mentioned.

 I’m a continuity whore, so I enjoy references to old episodes and past events.
 They do occur – usually random things, like Gibby liking hand soap – but they’re not important.
 Your understanding will not be impaired.

 This show is a joy to me.
 It’s not always hilarious, I’m not always laughing out loud, but I usually have a smile on my face the whole time.
 It’s just fun.
-I LOVE all of the characters, and even the silliness and slapstick of Spencer and Gibby don’t raise any negative feelings in me.
+I LOVE all of the characters, and even the silliness and slapstick of Spencer and Gibby.
 This is a show aimed at children, but I am not alone in being past the target demographic and enjoying it.
 And the acting is pretty decent – the moments where it fails stand out sorely, which is a good indication of its general dependability.
 The comedic timing is pretty good, especially by Miranda Cosgrove.
-The more dramatic stuff has an awkwardness to it, but it’s usually touching enough that the quality of the acting/directing doesn’t even matter, and it’s certainly never less than adequate.
+The more dramatic stuff has an awkwardness to it (not uncommon with this kind of show), but it’s usually touching enough that the quality of the acting/directing doesn’t even matter, and it’s certainly never less than adequate.

 But honestly, if I didn’t ship, I probably wouldn’t watch this show.
-I don’t have any ships on Modern Family, but I watch it anyway, because it can stand up on its comedy. iCarly isn’t quite at that level for me, but the shipping is enough to turn it into one of my favorite shows.
+Some primetime comedies are funny enough that you don’t have to have a ship to enjoy them.
+I wouldn’t say this is quite up there with those.
+It can’t quite stand on its own on its comedy.
+(But it’s not meant to entertain adults anyway. iCarly isn’t quite at that level for me, but the shipping is enough to turn it into one of my favorite shows.

 SUB SECTION B: IN WHICH I WAX RHAPSODIC ABOUT SEDDIE

 So, ships.
-I was exposed to the show through babysitting that I did.
+I was exposed to the show through babysitting.
 The first episode I ever saw was 2×06 ‘iChristmas’, which is one of the episodes in which Spencer and Carly’s relationship is highlighted.
-That caught my eye, but Carly’s extreme youth, the age difference, and the excessive length of Spencer’s hair put me off.
+That caught my eye, but Carly’s extreme youth, the age difference, (and the excessive length of Spencer’s hair, sorry not sorry) put me off.

 It was, in fact, Sam and Freddie and their banter that got me interested enough to give the show a shot.
 Not so much in that episode, but in snippets of other episodes that I caught.
-And in other fact, I actually told myself that I wasn’t going to allow myself to ship Spencer/Carly because he was SO MUCH older and she was so young.
+And in other fact, I actually told myself that I wasn’t going to allow myself to ship Spencer/Carly because he was SO MUCH older and she was still so young and he wasn’t even particularly attractive.
 But I failed.
 Miserably.
 Completely.

 On Seddie: just the way that Sam taunted him relentlessly, seizing every possible chance – how could I resist?
-I hate really forced and predictable slap slap kiss kiss relationships when they’re shoved down my throat, but it will always be a favored formula of mine when it’s done to my tastes, and iCarly rang that bell.
+As much as I like hostile sexual tension, I don’t like forced and predictable slap slap kiss kiss relationships when they’re shoved down my throat, but it will always be a favored formula of mine when it’s done to my tastes, and iCarly rang that bell.

 Love triangles are sort of awful because of the way they tear fandoms apart, and because if you’re on the wrong side of the triangle (aka the couple that won’t be endgame) it can REALLY suck.
 (Trust me, I more than know.)
 But if you’re on the right side of the triangle the suspense can be glorious and it’s such an effective (if formulaic and cheap) way of stretching and teasing the love story out.

 In this case, the fact that Freddie might start to develop involuntary feelings for the blond demon Sam while so completely focused on Carly is perfect.
-It’s the extra oomph that takes this ship to the next level.
+It’s the extra oomph that takes this ship to the next level for me.